Manda Island: History

-In the July 2013 issue of Archeology it was reported that a Chinese "Yongle Tongbao" cash coin was found on Manda Island, illustrating the reach of Chinese explorers and traders.
+In the July 2013 issue of Archeology it was reported that a Chinese "Yongle Tongbao" cash coin was found on Manda Island, illustrating the reach of Chinese explorers and trade.
 The coin was issued during the reign of the Yongle Emperor, Zhu Di which lasted until 1424.

 At its peak, the town covered some 40 acre and its population is estimated to have been about 3,500.
 Manda prospered until the 13th century when it began to decline.